teamshares/shoelace/figma_connect/README.md

 ## Token access (product@) for Figma Code Connect

-To run figma connect commands, you'll need to pass a secure token tied to a Figma account.
+To run figma connect commands, you'll need to have a secure token tied to a Figma account.
 A token associated with the shared `product@` account has been added to doppler.

 To set up doppler for this project, first run: